 However, certain structural deposits, which are not traditional deposits but are much higher risk instruments may have sales charges when you buy them.

-In some of the latest enhanced savings account offering higher interest rates such as the OCBC 360, the UOB One Account, the Standard Chartered Bonus Saver, the enhanced interest rates earned come as a result of you purchasing some other investment products, insurance savings products or credit cards, so there are costs indirectly if the financial companies do not waive these fees.
+Therefore, a lot of these savings account have higher interest than the prevailing fixed deposit, but they also build in hurdles.
+You can take a look at some of the best short term savings account here.
+The enhanced interest rates earned come as a result of you purchasing some other investment products, insurance savings products or credit cards, so there are costs indirectly if the financial companies do not waive these fees.